-Pentyrch Community Council in common with all local authorities, functions on a committee basis.
-The full Council meet once a month (excluding the month of August) – normally the third Monday of the month – when most of the day to day business of the Council is decided upon.
-The meetings are advertised well in advance and the public invited to attend.
+Pentyrch Community Council meets once a month (except August) – normally the third Monday of the month – when the day to day business of the Council is decided upon.
+The meetings are advertised well in advance and the public and press are entitled and invited to attend.
 There is a provision on the Agenda for the public to voice any concerns.
-The venue of the meeting rotates between the three villages on a quarterly basis. (usually Jan, Feb, Mar – Gwaelod y Garth Village Hall, Apr, May, June, July – Creigiau Pavilion and Sept, Oct, Nov, Dec – Pentyrch Village Hall).
+The venue of the meeting rotates between the three villages on a quarterly basis: see the Council Meetings page on this site for details.

 It is active on behalf of local residents in seeking to bring pressure on the County Council to carry out its functions and duties particularly in relation to highways, footways (pavements), Public Rights of Way (PROW), street cleansing and the provision of amenities.
 It seeks to help promote and support voluntary leisure and charitable activities and has an interest in any matter which can affect the lives of local residents – planning matters are a particular concern.